Rio Tinto says China iron ore "steady as it goes"

-SYDNEY The market for iron ore in China is "steady as it goes" in the short term, the head of Rio Tinto's (RIO.AX) (RIO.L) iron ore division said on Thursday.
+SYDNEY May 24 The market for iron ore in China is "steady as it goes" in the short term, the head of Rio Tinto's iron ore division said on Thursday.

 "We're not physically seeing it on the ground," iron ore chief Sam Walsh told a business audience in Sydney on Thursday, talking about concerns of a slowdown in top consumer China.